gabetrix/gabetrix/README.md

 Mainly I like to spend time reading but when it is not the case I'll be learning something new or exercising something I learned, knowledge is power, find something to get yours from, anyhow my learning and exercising will be aroud:

-- c-lang / python / .net
+- c-lang / python / go
 - kubernetes / containers / terraform
-- mlops / devops
+- mlops / ai
-- data engineering / data science / machine learning

 ## Professional info